 Another example is with raising hands.
 With freshman, their routine for me includes raising hands to speak.
 With senior speech students, I don’t rely on that.
 Those students study effective communication, and part of the class is that they will communicate in a mature manner.
 They might raise their hands out of habit, but primarily, they take turns speaking and collaboratively working.

 Like so much, routines for each high school classroom depends on situations, teachers, and students.

 A routine to finish class was the most difficult for me to establish.
 Time would get away, the kids were working well—something.
 I eventually forced myself to end class with a routine, and I’m glad I did.
 We would summarize what we did in class, discuss remaining assignments, and close with what we would do next time.

 These routines needn’t be drilled or repeated frequently.
 Honestly, older students respond to reminders after they know your expectations: “We’re going to get into groups, so gather your papers, pick up your desks, and begin the work.”

-A successful high school classroom management plan has many components.
+A successful high school classroom management plan has many components including back-up lessons.
 Explaining routines and expectations removes some of the mystery, some of the difficulty for students.
 They respond better.
 Practical routines can benefit older students, and your classroom management.